MobMin/digital_atlas/app/Widgets/Twitter/README.md

 # Twitter for Digital Atlas

 This Twitter was designed for the Digital Atlas.
-It ...
+It displays 20 popular tweets so far.

 ## Dependencies